the-unrealist/the-unrealist/_posts/2024-01-31-dev-log-01-essential-steps-for-new-unreal-projects.md

 2. **Designer-focused**—Develop building blocks in C++ and implement features in Blueprints.
 3. **Data-driven**—Create content with data assets, data tables, and registries.

-### 1. Organize content into self-contained plugins
+### Organize content into self-contained plugins
 With the [Game Features](https://docs.unrealengine.com/5.3/en-US/game-features-and-modular-gameplay-in-unreal-engine/) plugin, content is organized into self-contained plugins.
-Deactivating any Game Feature plugin won't hinder the game from running.
+Deactivating any Game Feature plugin must not hinder the game from running.

 Now, let's define what I mean by "content".
 In my view, content is anything that adds to the core sandbox experience.
 Here, **the sandbox is the minimum viable player experience**, and content is an extension built upon this sandbox.
 Individual pieces of content are bundled together as a Game Feature plugin, serving as a content pack.

 Why does the definition matter?
 With a clear definition, I can easily determine whether an asset or class belongs in the sandbox or should be added as a Game Feature plugin.

-And of course, there has to be some mechanism for one piece of content to interact with another.
-Content relies on a suite of system libraries to interact with the sandbox.
-For more details, refer to [System Libraries](#system-libraries).

 These *are* content:
 * Characters (except archetypes)